International Alliance for Women in Music

 - Any solo performers, chamber or large ensemble groups, performance artists, or arts organizations that are members of IAWM.

 - Applicants who are not current members may join at iawm.org as individual, joint, or institutional members.

 - Applicants may not be a member of the IAWM Board or a family member of anyone on the board of the IAWM.

 - Applicants give consent for their application content, name, photo, and organizational information to be published in communications by IAWM.

-- Applicants must submit their materials to: [email protected] by October 25, 2022.
+Applicants must submit their materials in New Music Engine: by October 29, 2023.